mopidy/mopidy-spotify/README.rst

 - When changing tracks, block until Mopidy completes the appsrc URI change.
   Not blocking here might break gapless playback.

+- Lookup of a playlist you're not subscribed to will now properly load all of the playlist's tracks.
+(Fixes: #81, PR: #82)

 v2.2.0 (2015-11-15)
 -------------------